gavrieltal/gavrieltal.github.io/_posts/2019-02-05-polynomial.markdown

   end
 {% endhighlight %}

-Next, I will focus on writing a new class, Population, which will be a container for our total environment of Exprs as well as all the ways in which we might want to manipulate, restrict, or graphically render them.
+Next, I will focus on writing a new class, `Population`, which will be a container for our total environment of Exprs as well as all the ways in which we might want to manipulate, restrict, or graphically render them.
 It will take pairs of (input, output), here represented as two arrays of equal length, the first containing inputs and the second containing their respective outputs.
 It will also take a series of parameters, which have default options.
 The number of exprs in the Population during a generation may be given; so may a maximum degree of polynomials to be considered for best fit, as well as a probability of mutation when mating Exprs.
 Furthermore, we can also specify a cost function to define precisely how far off each Expr in a Population is from a perfect fit.
 The default cost function is to take a square of the difference between the resulting output and the expected output.
 There are other possible options as well, but they related to graphical rendering of the Population, which we will talk about later.

 {% highlight ruby %}
 class Population